darktable-org/dtorg/content/pages/about/screenshots.md

 darktable's _darkroom mode_ with an image opened.

 The left panel offers you informations about the processed image and your editing history.
 Beside that the snapshot module can be found there&nbsp;– useful to compare the image (or parts of it) before and after a change in the process values&nbsp;– as shown here.
 In this example the powerful color zones module has been used to change the green hue of the leaf into orange.
 You can also see the mask manager and color picker with a live sample on the left.
-Notice also the top and bottom toolbars&nbsp;&ndash; ou can switch the view there (top right corner) or assign color labels or rating directly to the opened image
+Notice also the top and bottom toolbars&nbsp;&ndash; you can switch the view there (top right corner) or assign color labels or rating directly to the opened image.

 <hr>